backstage/backstage/plugins/auth-backend/README.md

 ## Configuring Token Expiration in App Config

-The expiration feature is not enabled unless you set this in your config file:
+If you need to change Backstage token expiration from the default value of one hour, set the following in your config file:

 ```
 auth: